 - physical admonishment: please note that staff open themselves to disciplinary and/or criminal proceedings if this is used.
-But ... see section on Use of Force to Restrain Pupils. - withdrawal of a particular lesson e.g. PE - punishment of a whole group for the behaviour of an individual or a group - punishment which belittles, demeans or bullies - lines or extra work (we do not want children to see work as a punishment) - although detention of pupils after school is legal (previously giving 24 hours notice, but now no longer requiring parental consent or notice), it is the policy of the school that this sanction will not be used
+But ... see section on Use of Force to Restrain Pupils. - withdrawal of a particular lesson e.g. PE - punishment of a whole group for the behaviour of an individual or a group - punishment which belittles, demeans or bullies - failure to follow instructions or to produce work when the SENCO agrees this could be a direct result of a special educational need - lines or extra work (we do not want children to see work as a punishment) - although detention of pupils after school is legal (previously giving 24 hours notice, but now no longer requiring parental consent or notice), it is the policy of the school that this sanction will not be used